aaronland/go-picturebook/README.md

     	A valid regular expression to use for testing whether a file should be excluded from your picturebook.
 DEPRECATED: Please use -filter regexp://exclude/?pattern={REGULAR_EXPRESSION} instead.
   -filename string
-    	The filename (path) for your picturebook. (default "picturebook.pdf") -filter value
+    	The filename (path) for your picturebook. (default "picturebook.pdf") -fill-page
+    	If necessary rotate image 90 degrees to use the most available page space.
+  -filter value
     	A valid filter.Filter URI.
 Valid schemes are: any, cooperhewitt, flickr, orthis, regexp -height float